 While staging of lymphomas follows the stage I-IV system that most of us a familiar with, it is also divided by “prognostic factors” that help treatment teams deem the disease as either having a likely “favorable” or “unfavorable” outcome.
-The American Cancer Society tells us that the following factors are deemed unfavorable (directly quoted):
+The American Cancer Society tells us that the following factors are deemed unfavorable:

-- Having a high erythrocyte sedimentation rate, or ESR (over 30 in someone with B symptoms, or over 50 for someone without B symptoms)
+Erythrocyte sedimentation rate, or ESR over 30 in someone with B symptoms, or over 50 for someone without B symptoms

 Treating Hodgkin lymphoma

 The first line of standard treatment for Hodgkin lymphoma is chemotherapy and radiation.
 Chemotherapy is typically given in cycles, and radiation is often used after chemo.
 Immunotherapies have gained prominence in the treatment of lymphomas, as they target the cancer cells, with fewer adverse side effects that standard chemo and radiation.
 Monoclonal antibodies and immune checkpoint inhibitors are both used, and often in conjunction with chemo and radiation, for diseases that are in stages III and IV, or recurrent disease.
 Lastly, high dose chemotherapies and stem cell transplantation are utilized in patients who suffer from disease that won’t go away completely, or that has recurred.